 - The Tax Credit office didn't meet its responsibilities.
 It either made a mistake in your calculations or took longer than a month to update your records once you told it about any changes.

 Do I have to repay overpayments?

-If the tax credit office is at fault, and you've correctly told it in time of any changes, you won't have to repay.
+If it's your fault, you do have to repay.
+But if the Tax Credit office is at fault and you told it of any changes in good time, you won't have to repay.

 Don't know why you got a overpayment letter?

 If you don't know why you were overpaid, in the first instance call the Tax Credits helpline on 0345 300 3900 and ask for an explanation, but follow up any issues in writing.
 If there isn't a proper reason, you can challenge the overpayment decision.
 If nothing has changed, then there's no reason for you to have been overpaid.
 By challenging it, your situation should be looked at again.